TGFD-Project/TGFD/README.md

 # [TGFD](https://tgfd-project.github.io/TGFD/)

-[comment]: # (Use HTML to define headers so that Github and Github Pages will have the same header IDs)
+[comment]: # (WORKAROUND: Use HTML to define headers so that Github and Github Pages will have the same header IDs [2021-03-21])
 [comment]: # (E.g. For "# 1.
 Overview", Github generates id="1-overview" and Github Pages generates id="overview")
 [comment]: # (Must use Gitub's generated id to be consistent between Github and Github Pages because Github will override it")